-If runtime, only read resources from the state (default).
-If kernel, lock all predicates as system predicates.
+If runtime (default), read resources from the state and disconnect the code loaded into the state from the original source.
 If development, save the predicates in their current state and keep reading resources from their source (if present).
-See also resource/3.
+See also open_resource/3.